Wyattari/VRSmoothCamUnity/README.md

 - This renders an extra camera simultaneously and it will affect performance.
 - Not intended for Mixed Reality Capture.
 - Not yet intended for runtime use.
-- Currently only set up with SmoothDamp, but I'd like to experiment with additional smoothing methods.
+- Currently only uses SmoothDamp, but it's set up to experiment with additional smoothing methods.
-- The "Lock Camera Roll" option bugs out when you look straight up or down.
+- The "Lock Camera Roll" option currently bugs out when you look straight up or down.

 ## Credits
 The idea for smoothing comes from Valve's <a href="https://support.steampowered.com/kb_article.php?ref=1367-QDNM-8600">full in-camera smoothing</a> they used for the <a href="https://www.youtube.com/watch?v=O2W0N3uKXmo">trailer of Half-Life: Alyx</a>.